-Moving to Memphis, Tennessee means living in the southern part of the United States where Elvis, BB King, and Sun Records made the city famous.
+Moving to Memphis Tennessee means living in the southern part of the United States where Elvis, BB King, and Sun Records made the city famous.
 It is home of the blues, the barbecued pork capital of the world and nicknamed the birthplace of rock ‘n roll.

 Beale Street jazz and the home of Elvis, Graceland, are popular tourist spots in Memphis.
 There are some housing available near both hotspots, but many families prefer the outskirts of the city.
 If you find a place to live in the busy sections of town, be prepared to work through heavy traffic congestion and crowds.
 To save money on your moving, please visit USAMovingCompanies where we offer relevant articles about the best practices to follow when moving.

 Memphis locals are also touted for their southern hospitality and cultural diversity.
 Don’t be surprised if a total stranger strikes up a conversation or even if your new neighbor brings you a meal to welcome your arrival.

 Some neighborhoods to consider in Memphis include Arlington, Germantown, Collierville, Cordova, and Bartlett, which are popular places to raise children.
 Downtown and Midtown are in the older sections of the city and are in the hub of activity, including airport noise and college life.